⇦ Back

 Build on the examples we’ve worked on and share any questions or apps that you’ve built.

 IMPORTANT: Make sure to complete all the tasks found in the daily Progress Sheet and update the sheet accordingly.
 Once you’ve updated the sheet, don’t forget to commit and push.
-The progress draft sheet for this day is: /user/week27/progress/progress.draft.w27.d03.csv
+The progress draft sheet for this day is: /user/week27/progress/progress.draft.w27.d04.csv

 You should NEVER update the draft sheets directly, but rather work on a copy of them according to the instructions found here.

-Week 27 - Day 4 | Practice Day
+Week 27 - Day 5 | Games using Canvas API

 Schedule